seanpm2001/interval/PRECISION.md

 $|atanh(x+u) - atanh(x)| = |u \cdot \frac{1}{1 - x^2}|$,
 so $l' = l' - \log_2(1 - x^2)$.

+## Button

+A button is a Faust UI element that takes values $0$ when it is up and $1$ when it is down.
+It thus outputs a boolean signal, that only needs $1$ bit to be represented, and by consequence a LSB of $l'=0$.

+## Ceil

+Ceil is the ceiling function $x \mapsto \lceil x \rceil$, returning the integer right above its argument.

+It returns an empty interval on an empty argument.

+It outputs integers, so it doesn't need to represent bits after the binary point: $l'=0$.

+## Checkbox

+Checkbox functions similarly to Button intervals-wise.
+Its boolean output warrants a precision of $l'=0$.

 # Typology of functions